NathanRVance/clic/README.md

 __NOTE:__ This software is under heavy development and should only be used for testing purposes!

-CLIC creates a virtual, automatically resizing cluster in a cloud environment (currently supports only GCE).
+CLIC creates a virtual, automatically resizing cluster in a cloud environment.
 The technologies that CLIC uses are:
   * Supported OS's: Ubuntu, Debian, CentOS
   * Queueing system: SLURM
   * File sharing: NFS through a SSH tunnel
   * Implementation languages: bash scripts for installation and python3 for execution
   * Cloud environment: Google Compute Engine

+The CLIC daemon monitors the SLURM queue.
+If CLIC detects that the cluster is overwhelmed by jobs, it creates new instances to handle these jobs.
+When the new instances come online, CLIC notifies SLURM that they are able to recieve jobs, and SLURM incorporates them into the cluster.
+If CLIC detects that the cluster is underutilized, it notifies SLURM that it is removing some of the idle instances, then deletes those intances from the cloud.

 ## Quickstart

 1. Create a GCE instance.
 The name given this instance will become the base name of the cluster.
-For example, if you name it NAME, then instances created by CLIC will follow the pattern NAME-PARTITION-ID, where PARTITION is the SLURM partition that the node belongs to and ID differentiates between nodes in a partition.
+For example, if you name it NAME, then instances created by CLIC will follow the pattern NAME-PARTITION-ID, where PARTITION is the SLURM partition that the node belongs to, and ID differentiates between nodes in a partition.

 2. Execute the `install` script
 &nbsp;&nbsp;`./install --user USER --namescheme NAME [--cloud]`